I’m not exaggerating when I say that these quick-pickled red onions are the best!

 - Throw in extra flavor agents into the pickled onions.
 If you like a nice spicy kick, add some thinly sliced jalapeno pepper or red pepper flakes.
 I love throwing in some dill and parsley for some freshness!

-I love adding a handful of pickled onions onto my avocado toast; they make it more filling and substantial, kind of like an open-faced sandwich.
-Speaking of avocado toast, my go-to combo is sourdough bread, with a generous layer of pesto, mashed avocado, pickled onions, and microgreens, finished with flaky salt and black pepper.
+- I love adding a handful of pickled onions onto my avocado toast; they make it more filling and substantial, kind of like an open-faced sandwich.
+Speaking of avocado toast, my go-to combo is sourdough bread, mashed avocado, pickled onions, and microgreens, finished with balsamic glaze, flaky salt and black pepper.
 It’s an elite combo!

-Beyond serving these quick-pickled red onions on toast, they also taste great in salads, wraps, grain bowls, etc. Onions really do go well with pretty much everything!
+- Beyond serving these quick-pickled red onions on toast, they also taste great in salads, wraps, grain bowls, etc.

-Regarding storage, these pickled onions will keep in the fridge for up to 1 month, but they taste best within 1 week, after that, they start to lose their crispness.
+- Regarding storage, these pickled onions will keep in the fridge for up to 1 month, but they taste best within 1 week.

 Happy pickling!